 - A. Request: A parent who is interested in inspecting the student's education record must submit his/her request to the Records Access Officer between the hours of 9 am and 3 pm on any school day.
-Requests should be submitted in writing, on a form provided by the District (Regulation 7500.1).
+Requests should be submitted in writing, on a form provided by the District (Regulation 7500.2).
 Copies of the form are available in the office of the Records Access Officer.
-If a parent makes an oral request for access to the education record during a school conference, the District may provide the parent access to the education record even though it has not received the request in writing.
-The District shall take appropriate steps to verify the identity of parents or eligible students who submit requests to inspect and review an education record and verify the individual's authority to do so. - B. Response: Within forty-five days of his/her receipt of a request for inspection, the Records Access Officer must provide the parent/guardian with an opportunity to inspect and review his or her child's education records or advise the person making the request, the records specified in the request are not available for inspection. - 1.
+If a parent makes an oral request for access to the education record during a school conference, the District may provide the parent access to the education record even though it has not received the request in writing. - B. Response: Within forty-five days of his/her receipt of a request for inspection, the Records Access Officer must provide the parent/guardian with an opportunity to inspect and review his or her child's education records or advise the person making the request, the records specified in the request are not available for inspection. - 1.
 Records Available: If the records are available for inspection, the Records Access Officer will advise the requestor when and where the record will be available for inspection.
 If the records contain information about more than one student, the Records Access Officer will remove from the copy of the records shown to the requester, any information which in his/her judgment would constitute an unwarranted invasion of personal privacy of any party (other than the student for whom the inspection has been requested).

 - 2. Records Not Available: If the records are not available for inspection, the Records Access Officer will note the reason for the unavailability on the request form and will return a copy of the request form to the requesting party. - 3.
 Explanation of Records: The Records Access Officer will respond to reasonable requests for explanations and interpretations of the records. - 4.
 Copying Fee: The fee for copies of records is twenty-five cents per page, which is required to be paid at the time the copy is requested.
 The District will waive the fee if the fee effectively denies the parent an opportunity to inspect and review the education record. - 5.
-Maintaining a record of requests: The Records Access Officer shall keep with the education record of each student, a record of all individuals, agencies or organizations which have requested or obtained access to the student's record (Regulation 7500.2) and a record of all re-disclosures it has authorized. - The record will indicate the parties who requested or received the information and the legitimate interest the party had in the information. - The District does not have to keep this record if the requester is the parent or eligible student, a school official with a legitimate educational interest in the information, a party with written consent from the parent or eligible student, a party seeking directory information, or a party seeking information through certain subpoenas or court orders where the issuing court or agency has ordered that the existence or the contents of the subpoena or information not be disclosed.
+Maintaining a record of requests: The Records Access Officer shall keep with the education record of each student, a record of all individuals, agencies or organizations which have requested or obtained access to the student's record (Regulation 7500.3) and a record of all re-disclosures it has authorized. - The record will indicate the parties who requested or received the information and the legitimate interest the party had in the information. - The District does not have to keep this record if the requester is the parent or eligible student, a school official with a legitimate educational interest in the information, a party with written consent from the parent or eligible student, a party seeking directory information, or a party seeking information through certain subpoenas or court orders where the issuing court or agency has ordered that the existence or the contents of the subpoena or information not be disclosed.